JoshPaulie/goonbot/README.md

 ## League of Legends match & summoner analysis
 Get summoner ranks, win rates, champ masteries, and even unique stats from your last match.
 Coming soon*
 ## Automated flaming
-Don't get caught talking to no one too long, or goonbot might have something to say 😡
+Don't get caught talking to yourself for too long, or goonbot might have something to say 😡
 ## Rats!
 Curated by community member Ectoplax, use `/rat` to get a random rat image
 ## Other typical discord bot stuff
 Check out other's pfp

-# goonbot as a teaching opprotunity
+# A teaching opprotunity
 I'd like goonbot to be a resource for those learning `discord.py`.
 I've tried to document a lot of my decision making, and common discord.py best practices.
 I'll be using my experience to write a series of guides, explaining how to create modern bots with `discord.py`

 # Why another rewrite?
-I've started learning the `discord.py` library as a means of learning Python back in 2019.
+I started learning the `discord.py` library as a means of learning Python back in 2019.
 For the first few years I rewrote the bot frequently to better reflect my Python ability.
 There was a bit of a schism in the python discord botting community, which lead me to rewrite it with `Pycord` instead.
 This most recent rewrite (for this "last generation") is me returning home to `discord.py`

 # Powered by
 - [Discord.py](https://discordpy.readthedocs.io/en/stable/)